crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: At least 3 stickers and a webcam cover; maybe a t-shirt (see below).
 - **How to sign up**: Submit to the repositories either via PR on GitHub or via patch file by email and register using the [form](https://www.datarequests.org/blog/hacktoberfest-2020) before November 4, 2021.
 - **Issues**: [datenanfragen](https://github.com/search?&q=user%3Adatenanfragen+type:issue&state=open&type=Issues)
 - **Notes**: Read [the blog post](https://www.datarequests.org/blog/hacktoberfest-2021/) for more details.
-[Learn more](https://www.datarequests.org/verein) about our non-profit and our mission to help people exercise their right to privacy.
+[Learn more](https://www.datarequests.org/verein) about their non-profit and their mission to help people exercise their right to privacy.

 ### 2 or more PRs